 8. A geographic tongue:

 Your body is always dropping clues about your health, and you can learn a lot by opening your mouth.
 The health of your teeth, gums, tongue, and digestive system is inextricably linked to your overall health.
 The microbiome of the mouth is key.
-You can prevent many tongue problems by practicing gentle oral hygiene such as flossing and using a tongue scraper.
-Avoiding tobacco and alcohol, drinking plenty of water and eating a nutrient-rich diet can do wonders for your oral hygiene and help to flush out microbial debris from your whole digestive system.
-It is important to regularly check your tongue to recognise any changes and notice what you may not be able to feel.
-Check your tongue in the mirror each morning, notify your healthcare provider if you’re worried, and stay on top your health.
+You can prevent many tongue problems by practicing gentle oral hygiene, such as flossing and using a tongue scraper and learning when and how to brush properly.
+Avoiding tobacco and alcohol, drinking plenty of water, and eating a nutrient-rich diet can do wonders for your oral hygiene and help to flush out microbial debris from your whole digestive system.
+You shouldn’t need any chemical sterilisers in your oral hygiene routine—these can adversely affect the balance of your oral microbiome.